 - NFU Mutual is a member of the Financial Services Qualification System ('FSQS') which is a community of financial institutions, including banks and insurance companies, collaborating to agree a single standard for collecting third-party information needed to demonstrate compliance to regulators, internal policies and governance controls.
-FSQS contains a set of questions on MSHT and labour standards for completion by our suppliers and this was reviewed in 2023 to gain a more thorough understanding of our suppliers' position.
+FSQS contains a set of questions on MSHT and labour standards for completion by our suppliers and this was reviewed in 2024 to gain a more thorough understanding of our suppliers' position.
 FSQS forms a key part of the due diligence process during the supplier selection and ongoing supplier management.
-This not only allows NFU Mutual to understand how our supply chain complies with the Act but also gives us data to challenge and ask more questions of our suppliers. - Where NFU Mutual plans to spend more than £2,500 with a new supplier, we conduct an initial supplier risk assessment to identify whether additional due diligence is required on that supplier. - Politically exposed person checks and sanction checks.

-NFU Mutual is a signatory of The Principles for Responsible Investment ('PRI') and our investment approach incorporates Environmental, Social & Governance ('ESG') considerations.
-When engaging with investee companies we make our ESG priorities clear, including compliance with the Act.
-In early 2023, we joined the Votes Against Slavery initiative through the PRI Collaboration platform.
-The initiative, led by Rathbones, targets UK-listed FTSE 350 companies which fail to comply with Section 54 of the Modern Slavery Act (2015).
+This not only allows NFU Mutual to understand how our supply chain complies with the Act but also gives us data to challenge and ask more questions of our suppliers. - Where NFU Mutual plans to spend more than £2,500 with a new supplier, we conduct an initial supplier risk assessment to identify whether additional due diligence is required on that supplier. - Undertaking politically exposed person checks and sanction checks. - NFU Mutual is a signatory of The Principles for Responsible Investment ('PRI') which is a United Nations supported international network of financial institutions which aims to promote sustainable and responsible investment practices.
+Our investment approach incorporates Environmental, Social & Governance ('ESG') considerations.
+When engaging with investee firms we make our ESG priorities clear, including our expectation that they comply with the Act. - In March 2024, we joined the Votes Against Slavery engagement for the second year running.
+In its fifth successive year, the initiative led by Rathbones was expanded in 2024 to include Alternative Investment Market ('AIM') companies alongside the FTSE350 companies targeted in 2023.
+This initiative targets UK-listed FTSE 350 firms to ensure that they are complying with the Act including, where they meet the legal requirements, the duty to publish a statement in accordance with Section 54(1) of the Act.